ckflight/LINUX_BOARD/README.md

 2.A How to compile and create at91sambootstrap files:

-   I put at91bootstrap-3-3.8.tar.gz to Linux_Board_HowTo folder it is the latest version and works unzip to Ubuntu and use it.
+   I put at91bootstrap-3-3.8.tar.gz, it is the latest version and works unzip to Ubuntu and use it.
 For any case download link is below:

 	http://repository.timesys.com/buildsources/a/at91bootstrap-3/